 Express Entry Canadian Immigration

-The Express Entry system is a new program that became effective as of January 2015.
-It is not a new category of immigration to Canada, but rather is a new way of filing immigration applications.
-Instead of simply sending a completed immigration application to the relevant visa office, potential applicants must first enter into a pool of potential applicants and wait to be invited to apply before they may submit their application.
+The Express Entry system is not a category of immigration to Canada, but rather is a way of filing immigration applications.
+Instead of simply sending a completed immigration application to the relevant immigration office, potential applicants must first enter into a “pool” of potential applicants and wait to be invited to apply before they may submit their application.
 In this way the immigration authorities can manage the flow of new applications so that they do not accumulate a backlog, and can hopefully process the chosen cases in a timely manner.

 Three categories of applications for permanent residence must apply under the Express Entry system: